DanHerman212/streaming-systems/readme.md

 # update your project id in the build_images.sh script
 REPO="gcr.io/YOUR_PROJECT_ID"
 ```
-Return to the terminal terminal to run the bash script<br>
+Return to the terminal to run the bash script<br>
 It will containerize the code and push the container to the container registry<br>
 ```shell
 # run the script from the root directory